-An inflatable camping mattress pretty much has one job: to be airtight.
-If something causes the mattress not to be airtight, well then, Houston, we have a problem.
+An inflatable sleeping pad pretty much has one job: to be airtight.
+If something causes the mattress not to be airtight, well then, it’s time to repair your sleeping pad.

 We get many calls about perceived leaks, particularly with air mattresses.
 And one thing that is usually not a leak at all is a mattress that seems to have lost pressure during the night.
 If it’s not flat, but not as full as you inflated it before bed, the problem can often be attributed to the loss of air pressure as your mattress cools.

 This is particularly true if you inflate your mattress by mouth.
-The air going in is warm and, as it cools to the ambient temperature, you can lose quite a bit of pressure, requiring you to put a few more breaths into your mattress.
+The air going in is warm and, as it cools to the ambient temperature, you can lose pressure, requiring you to put a few more breaths into your pad.
 This is also the reason we say to partially deflate your mattress before you leave it in your tent for the day.
-A full mattress can actually burst from the extra pressure if it warms enough in a hot tent all day.
+Though it’s very rare, a full mattress can actually burst from the extra pressure if it warms enough in a hot tent all day.